genomicsclass/leanpub/manuscript/intro_using_regression.md

 ![Mouse weights under two diets.](images/R/intro_using_regression-tmp-mice_weights-1.png)

 We want to estimate the difference in average weight between populations.
-We demonstrated how to do this using t-tests and confidence intervals based on the difference in sample averages.
+We demonstrated how to do this using t-tests and confidence intervals, based on the difference in sample averages.
 We can obtain the same exact results using a linear model:

 {$$} Y_i = \beta_0 + \beta_1 x_{i} + \varepsilon_i{/$$}